 In addition to a rich array of university assets, CAED resources include a branch library, lighting lab, Fabrication Lab (FabLab) equipped with woodworking tools, CNC mills, a metal fabrication facility, vacuum forming and robotics, the Robotically Augmented Design Lab (RadLAB), and a Materials Library complete with a curated selection of Material ConneXion samples and other digital design assets.
 The CAED offers exceptional international study opportunities including sponsored studio travel opportunities, semester long programs in Florence and Paris, traveling workshops, and a progressive workshop, lecture, and exhibition series.
 The CAED occupies three primary locations: the LEED Platinum 107,000 sq. ft.
 John Elliot Center for Architecture and Design designed by Weiss/Manfredi bordering downtown Kent; the recently renovated Cleveland Urban Design Collaborative in Cleveland’s Playhouse Square; and the Palazzo Vettori in the historic center of Florence, Italy.

 Application Process: Applicants are required to complete an online application on the Kent State University job site: http://jobs.kent.edu (search by position 987405) and complete the online academic data form.

 Applicants should also include a:

 Review of candidates will begin November 30, 2022.
-Full consideration will be given to candidates who have submitted by January 15, 2023 and will continue until the position is filled.
+Full consideration has been extended to candidates who have submitted by February 20, 2023.

 Kent State University is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, sec, national origin, disability status, protected veteran status, or any other characteristic protected by law.